 “And there was some risk.
 You can never guarantee that you’ll get broad consensus and alignment at a working conference in two days with 300 people, but I think everyone on the steering committee was very pleased with the outcome and there is a declaration.”

-Robert Madelin, director general of DG Connect, has welcomed the publication of the OI2 paper and the Dublin Declaration, as well as the method for creating them: “This is a new approach to driving forward innovation in Europe; and the ideas themselves have been created in a more open and participative way than is usual, delivering in direct consequence better ideas, faster and at lower cost.
+Robert Madelin, director general of DG Connect, has welcomed the publication of the OI2 paper and the Dublin Declaration, as well as the method for creating them: “This is a new approach to driving forward innovation in Europe, and the ideas themselves have been created in a more open and participative way than is usual, delivering in direct consequence better ideas, faster and at a lower cost.
 As Commissioner Neelie Kroes has made clear in the past year, innovation needs a deeper embrace of riskier policies by public leaders: with this Dublin event, we have some of the tools we need to do just that.”

 Real world examples